 There is always a temptation to first make up our minds and then pray for our choices to be implemented by God.
 That’s not the Christian way.
 We begin with submission to the mind of Christ and the will of God and ask for divine influence on how to vote.
 Start now—pray daily for wisdom.
 Be open to divine surprises.

 LOOK TO THE BIBLE

 The Bible is God’s book that is designed to deliver the wisdom we pray for in all areas of life, including deciding how to vote.
 “You have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (2 Tim.
 3:15–16).

-A repeated theme in this book is to start with the Bible and apply the Bible in making political choices.
+A repeated theme in this book is to start with the Bible and apply it in making political choices.
 This may not make sense to non-Christians, but it is our priority as followers of Jesus.
 On some topics, such as poverty, the Bible has extensive specific directions.
-On all topics the Bible is the foundation for our values, thinking, and actions—even on topics about which the Bible does not specifically speak.
+On all topics the Bible is the foundation for our values, thinking, and actions—even on topics about which it does not specifically speak.
 When tempted and pressured by politicians and their advocates, keep going back to the Word of God to see what it has to say.
 And pray that you will interpret politics by the Bible rather than interpret the Bible by politics.

 Now it’s time to decide.
 Make the choice.
 Commit the decision to God.
 Trust God that your choice is what it should be and that God will use it for good.
 Get ready to turn the choice into your vote.